Pain Stop MD: Leg & Knee Injury Treatment For Texas Workers & Federal Employees

 - Keep your knees bent during tasks at work to keep pressure off of your joints.

 Employees who are exposed to fall hazards, are required to perform heavy lifting, or walk significant distances are significantly more likely to sustain knee and leg injuries.
-A recent study shows that the following private sector and government workers more commonly suffer from knee injuries:
+A recent study shows that the following private sector and government workers more likely to suffer from knee problems:

 - Transportation and warehousing workers